Corey Feldman: 2007–present: Reality TV appearances

 In 2007, Feldman and Haim began a reality television series titled The Two Coreys on the A&E Network.
 In January 2008, they started production on the second series of The Two Coreys.
 He was also executive producer for both seasons.
 In January 2012, Feldman joined the British television series Dancing on Ice with American pair skater Brooke Castile.

-On October 28, 2013, Feldman released his first memoir, Coreyography.
+In October 2013, Feldman released his first memoir, Coreyography.
 The book details his early life as a child actor all the way up to the death of Corey Haim.
 It also discusses his struggles with addiction and as a victim of Hollywood child sexual abuse.
 In April 2018, Feldman was honored with a Lifetime Achievement Award at the third annual Young Entertainer Awards.

 In October 2019, Feldman appeared in an episode of Marriage Boot Camp.
 In September 2020, he filed a lawsuit against We TV and Think Factory Media for emotional abuse, claiming he was held "hostage" on the set.
-He also claimed that We TV "falsified information to the public, and discredited Mr. Feldman as a liar on their show." and alleged that Marriage Boot Camp "glamorized abuse" and caused "distress".
+He also claimed that We TV "falsified information to the public, and discredited Mr. Feldman as a liar on their show" and alleged that Marriage Boot Camp "glamorized abuse" and caused "distress".
 In March 2021, he dropped his lawsuit against We TV.
 Court records did not indicate whether they reached a settlement.

 Feldman became friends with director Jordan Peele who called him, "one of the greatest teen icons of all time".
 In 2023, Peele programmed screenings of Feldman's film The Birthday (2005) at Film at Lincoln Center.
-Peele described the film as "a WTF did I just watch experience" comparing it to Nope saying both films are about "exploitation and erasure".
+Peele described the film as "a WTF did I just watch experience" comparing it to Nope, saying that both films are about "exploitation and erasure".

 In 2024, Feldman competed in season eleven of The Masked Singer as the wild card contestant "Seal".
 While eliminated in the Group B finals alongside Clay Aiken and Ruben Studdard as "Beets", there were references to his interactions with Jenny McCarthy.

-The following year, Feldman competed on season 34 of the ABC reality dance competition series Dancing with the Stars where he was paired with dancer Jenna Johnson.
-Feldman was quickly eliminated lasting only two episodes.
-Johnson's brother-in-law and DWTS-pro Maksim Chmerkovskiy stated that "Jenna [had] a bit of an uphill climb with Corey" adding that he was "difficult" which Feldman later denied.
+In 2025, Feldman competed on season 34 of the ABC reality dance competition series Dancing with the Stars where he was paired with dancer Jenna Johnson.
+Feldman was quickly eliminated, lasting only two episodes.